Credit: Zoraya ter Beek

 Ter Beek’s case has stirred controversy, drawing attention internationally and triggering a wave of responses, some supportive and others critical.

-The 29-year-old herself acknowledges the contentious nature of assisted dying, especially when it involves mental illness.
+The 29-year-old herself acknowledged the contentious nature of assisted dying, especially when it involves mental illness.

-However, she emphasises the stringent regulations in the Netherlands, ensuring that only those facing unbearable suffering with no hope of improvement are eligible for assisted death.
+However, she emphasised the stringent regulations in the Netherlands, ensuring that only those facing unbearable suffering with no hope of improvement are eligible for assisted death.

-“People think that when you’re mentally ill, you can’t think straight, which is insulting,” she tells The Guardian.
+“People think that when you’re mentally ill, you can’t think straight, which is insulting,” she told The Guardian.

 “I understand the fears that some disabled people have about assisted dying, and worries about people being under pressure to die.